 Standard Chartered Credit Card Balance Transfer

-This feature can consolidate your expenses in one credit card, however, you must be careful not to go into uncontrolled shopping sprees to avoid sinking to further debts.
+This feature consolidates your expenses into one credit card.
+However, you must be careful not to go into uncontrolled shopping sprees to avoid sinking into further debt.

 Standard Chartered Credit Card Cash Advance

 Actually, it is only for emergency use.
 Why?
-Because it is subject to an outstanding interest rate and a Cash Advance Fee is Php 375 or 4% of each cash advance.
-Also, you have to take note that using your credit card at a gambling establishment may be considered as a cash advance.
+Because it comes with an outstanding interest rate.
+In addition, its Cash Advance Fee is Php 375 or 4% of each cash advance.
+Also, you must note that using your credit card at a gambling establishment is considerably a cash advance.

 Standard Chartered Credit Card Fees and Charges